RaghavK24/Projects-for-ML/README.md

 Dataset to use
 In this part we will start with 2 types of problem for the SVM algorithm
-1) First SVM for Classification : We are using the “Social Network Ads” dataset on kaggle here is the link of this dataset Social_Network_Ads

-Dataset compose of 5 columns known as [User ID, Gender, Age, Estimated Salary and Purchased] and 400 row
+1) First SVM for Classification : We are using the “Social Network Ads” dataset on kaggle here is the link of this dataset Social_Network_Ads.The dataset is composed of 5 columns known as [User ID, Gender, Age, Estimated Salary and Purchased] and 400 row

-2) Second SVM for Regression : We are using the “Position Salaries” dataset on kaggle here is the link of this dataset Position_Salaries

-Dataset compose of 3 columns known as [Position, Level and Salary] and 10 row
+2) Second SVM for Regression : We are using the “Position Salaries” dataset on kaggle here is the link of this dataset Position_Salaries.The dataset is composed of 3 columns known as [Position, Level and Salary] and 10 row

 ## Aim :